+As an investor, you also have the option of investing in property overseas or in local markets.
 In this guide, we will have a detailed look at the pros and cons of purchasing properties in Singapore versus overseas markets.

-Financing An Investment Property in Singapore
+Financing An Investment Property in Singapore: 3 Things to Note

 Usually, an investment property will be your second or subsequent purchase (because most people own the home they live in and buy another for investment).
 This ‘complicates’ things and makes it slightly different from your first home purchase.

 Next, you may be limited by how much you can borrow.
 Unless you have enough cash or you’ve already paid off the mortgage for your current home (that you’re living in), you would have to take up a second mortgage for the investment property.
-Instead of the 75% maximum LTV for your first mortgage, the LTV which you can obtain would be capped at 45% for your second property.
+Instead of the 75% maximum LTV for your first mortgage, the LTV limit that you can obtain would be capped at 45% for your second property.
 This means a whopping minimum 55% downpayment, which is no easy feat – especially when private properties are in the millions.

 In addition, having an existing housing loan on hand contributes to your Total Debt Servicing Ratio (TDSR), which makes it more difficult for you to obtain a subsequent loan for your investment property.